Image

 Gulfstream G550 (and G500)

 The G550 was originally going to be called G-VSP and is an improved version of the G-V. It is the last Gulfstream type based on the fuselage of the Gulfstream II (and even the Gulfstream I).
-Has seven on each side instead of six windows and therefore easy to distinguish from the G-V. The G500 is a G550 with a smaller range and less standard options.
-Like the G350/450, the G500/550 are externally the same, except that the EVS below the nose is optional on the G500.
+It has seven windows on each side, and therefore easy to distinguish from the G-V. The G500 is a G550 with a smaller range and less standard options.
+Like the G350/450, the G500 and 550 are externally the same, except that the EVS below the nose is optional on the G500.

 Only a few G500s were sold.
 Therefore the marketing name was later reused on the new aircraft based on the G650.

-The US forces designates the VIP version of the G550 as C-37B.
+The US forces designate the VIP version of the G550 as C-37B.

 All feature large bulbs in the nose, tailcone, the side of the fuselage (it has no cabin windows) and on top of the vertical stabiliser.

-A Gulfstream G550, recognisable by its seven cabin windows..
+A Gulfstream G550, recognisable by its seven cabin windows but still G-III style nose.

 The Nachshon Eitam is the Israeli airborne eraly warning version based on the G550.